mwufi/spatial-structural-change/project logs/Week 2.md

 	Added price normalization
 	Focused on rewriting the loop to solve for wages.
 So that works..
 	L takes longer to converge now...

+Friday - 3 hours
+    So far..
+    Bugs in the wage loop.
+Somehow it explodes now.

 Total: 24 hours